Say goodbye to blackheads, pimples, and pitting with Monderma’s acne removal night cream. Get visible results after 1 week.

 ---|---|

-Atrophic Scars | Atrophic scars are the most common type of acne scar.
-Acne wounds that do not heal properly produce insufficient connective tissue, causing the scar to form beneath the surrounding tissue, which results in a dent in the skin.
-There are three subtypes of atrophic scars: ice pick scars, rolling scars, and boxcar scars.
-Ice pick scars are narrow, deep holes; rolling scars are shallow and uneven on the surface of the skin; and boxcar scars are large, oval depressions that are the most visible |
+Atrophic Scars | Atrophic scars are the most common type of acne scars, forming when wounds heal with insufficient connective tissue, creating depressions in the skin.
+They are classified into three types: ice pick scars, which are narrow and deep; rolling scars, which appear shallow and uneven; and boxcar scars, which are large, oval depressions that are the most visible |

-Keloid Scars | Keloid scars are a rare type of acne scar.
-They form when there is an excess of connective tissue, and unlike hypertrophic scars, they grow larger than the original inflamed area |
+Keloid Scars | Keloid scars are a rare type of acne scar caused by excess connective tissue, growing beyond the original inflamed area, unlike hypertrophic scars |

-Infection | Infection in acne lesions can lead to increased inflammation, resulting in more severe redness, swelling, and pain.
-It can lead to the formation of an abscess, which is characterised by painful, pus-filled lumps beneath the skin.
-Furthermore, chronic infections can exacerbate scarring, potentially resulting in both atrophic and hypertrophic scars.
-In rare cases, the infection can spread to the surrounding skin, causing cellulitis, or to other parts of the body |
+Infection | Infection in acne lesions can worsen inflammation, causing severe redness, swelling, and pain.
+It may lead to abscesses, which are painful, pus-filled lumps beneath the skin, and can exacerbate scarring, resulting in both atrophic and hypertrophic scars.
+In rare cases, the infection may spread, leading to cellulitis or systemic complications |

-Sensitivity | Sensitivity from both topical and oral treatments can lead to increased skin issues.
-Topical treatments may result in dryness, redness, and irritation, while oral medications can cause heightened sensitivity or changes in skin condition.
-Managing these effects often requires adjusting the treatment or implementing protective measures |
+Sensitivity | Sensitivity to topical and oral treatments can worsen skin issues.
+Topical treatments may cause dryness, redness, and irritation, while oral medications can increase sensitivity or alter skin condition |

-Hyperpigmentation | Hyperpigmentation occurs when inflammation from acne triggers excess melanin production, leading to dark spots and patches.
-This discoloration can persist long after the acne has healed, particularly in people with darker skin tones |
+Hyperpigmentation | Hyperpigmentation occurs when acne-related inflammation triggers excess melanin production, causing dark spots and patches.
+This discoloration can persist long after acne heals, especially in darker skin tones |

-Rosacea | Rosacea may develop in some people with a history of acne, which is characterised by facial redness, visible blood vessels, and acne-like breakouts |
+Rosacea | Rosacea can develop in some people with a history of acne, causing facial redness, visible blood vessels, and acne-like breakouts |

-Psychosocial | Psychosocial effects of acne can include feelings of self-consciousness, anxiety, and stress.
-These emotional challenges can lead to reduced productivity at school or work, as well as a lower quality of life.
-If you or your child are experiencing depression or social isolation as a result of acne, seek help and advice from your doctor, chemist, or nurse |
+Psychosocial | Psychosocial effects can cause self-consciousness, anxiety, and stress, impacting productivity and quality of life.
+If you or your child experience depression or social isolation due to acne, seek support from your GP |

 Registered Address: International House, 6 South Molton Street, London W1K 5QF, United Kingdom